evkx/evkx.github.io/content/models/zeekr/009/009_ME_Edition/_index.md

 ## Interior

 There is one seat type you can select in different materials.

+### Seats

 The seat layout is six seats with two in front, two captain chairs in the second row, and a two-seat bench in the third row.

-### First row seats
+#### First row seats

-Only one front seat type is available in the Zeekr 009 ME Edition.
+The Zeekr 009 ME Edition offers a single type of front seat.

 The following functionalities are available on the **standard** seat.